Shooting for the moon.

 Sailors take advantage of best winds to reach their destination.
 Which often means going off the most direct course.
 Like the business environment, sailors have no control over the wind - it's about taking advantage of opportunity - while making educated guesses about what the winds will do next.

 However, clearly, if you do not have a destination to sail to - it really doesn't matter which wind you choose as long as you keep moving.
 To avoid sailing around in a circle requires a plan.

 Sailing is a classic application of emergent strategy.

 Strategy is the tool for shaping the future and creating momentum, as opposed to simply reacting to the environment.

 Most people function best when they understand (and agree with) the purpose behind a task.
 What is the goal?
 Is it worth achieving?

 The first question anybody preparing for, and embarking on a journey is "where are we headed?"
 The answer is more than just satisfying curiosity, it also impacts decision making; what preparations are required?
 What actions are needed to ensure we reach our destination?

-Executives and all employees will perform best when they are united in working toward a clearly defined goal.
+Executives and all employees will perform best when they are united in working toward a clearly defined worthy goal.